Daniel-Ian-Robinson/Arduino_Component_Setups/Components.md

 ## RGB LED Module

-An LED that displays a colour based on the inputted Red, Green, and Blue values.
+An LED that displays a colour based on the inputted red, green, and blue values.

 ![RGB LED Module Schematic](/Components/rgb_led_module/Schematic_bb.png)